tsnnay/Udemy-ML-Masterclass/Support-Vector-Machines/SVM-Notes.md

 In a N-dimensional space, a hyperplane is a flat affine subspace of hyperplane dimension N-1.
 For ex:

 * For 1-D, Hyperplane is a single point
-* For 2-D, Hyperplane is a line and so on

 ### Why we bother with hyperplanes?
 The main idea is to use hyperplane to create separation between classes (fancy way of saying different types of data points).
 Our hope is such a hyperplane exists which can bifurcate differencing points in the space